Get the AI Strategy Playbook Now

 Airbnb business model analysis

-The Airbnb Business Model is shifting as they harness the power of the platform towards a future where there is a more diverse range of experiences as well as accommodation.
+The Airbnb Business Model is shifting as they harness the power of the platform towards a future where there is a more diverse range of experiences and accommodation.

-Artificial Intelligence (AI) has become a critical part of managing pricing, customers and providing insights into operations and customer behaviour.
-Companies like Amazon have made heavy investments and made several acquisitions that strengthen their AI capabilities.
+Artificial Intelligence (AI) has become critical to managing pricing and customers and providing insights into operations and customer behaviour.
+Companies like Amazon have made heavy investments and several acquisitions that strengthen their AI capabilities.

 Airbnb Key Metrics

-Bookings are the team’s North Star metric, which means that maximizing bookings within a given budget is the primary goal.
+Bookings are the team’s North Star metric, meaning maximizing bookings within a given budget is the primary goal.
 The two most important input metrics that guide decision-making around how well the team is acquiring bookings are cost per acquisition (CPA) and return on ad spend (ROAS).

 CPA or total costs / total bookings is the metric for how much it cost us to acquire a new booking.
 ROAS, or (revenue — costs) / costs indicates how much incremental revenue a campaign or channel generates compared to the cost of running the campaign.